BroadcomMFD/code4z/README.md

 ## How Does It Work?

 The Code4z extension pack simplifies your common workflows and enables you to work with COBOL and HLASM code in the same way you work with other languages in Visual Studio Code.
-The pack provides a modern mainframe programming experience and includes tools for:
+The pack provides a modern mainframe programming experience and includes the following features:

 - **Language support** for IBM Enterprise COBOL 6.0 and high-level assembler language.
   - The COBOL Language Support and HLASM Language Support extensions provide syntax highlighting, syntax validation, and content assistance when editing COBOL and HLASM code.
 Code4z extensions utilize language servers that are fully compatible with the [Language Server Protocol Specification](https://microsoft.github.io/language-server-protocol/specification).